Watch video – Convert Date to Text in Excel

 Convert Date to Text using Text to Column

-If you’re not a fan for Excel formulas, there is another cool way to quickly convert date to text in Excel – the Text to Column feature.
+If you’re not a fan of Excel formulas, there is another cool way to quickly convert date to text in Excel – the Text to Column feature.

 Suppose you have a dataset as shown below and you want to convert these dates into text format: